|

 Building the Shelves

-To make the actual shelves we picked up some 1 x 12 pine and cut them to 28″ lengths.
+To make the actual shelves we picked up some 1 x 12 pine boards and cut them to 28″ lengths.
 Shaun used a router to cut channels for the posts on each side.
-Then two of the boards were glued and clamped together to create 2″ shelves, with routed holes in the back to accept our pipe shelf brackets.
+Then two of the boards were glued together with wood glue and clamped together to create 2″ shelves, with routed holes in the back to accept our pipe shelf brackets.

-We could have used 2″ pine boards to create solid wood shelves, but we didn’t think that was the best choice for a couple of reasons.
+We wanted the finished shelves to be a 2 inches thick.
+Shaun could have used 2″ inch piece to create solid wood chunky shelves, but we didn’t think that was the best choice for a couple of reasons.
 It would have been difficult to drill perfectly straight holes into the back for the pipes to fit into.
 If the holes weren’t perfectly straight the shelves won’t have been level.

 how to make your own floating shelves

-I sanded the shelves and then conditioned the wood with Minwax Pre-Stain Wood Conditioner, since we were working with pine and it accepts the stain more consistently when the wood is pre-conditioned.
+The next step was sanding the shelves.
+We then conditioned the wood with Minwax Pre-Stain Wood Conditioner, since we were working with pine and it accepts the stain more consistently when the wood is pre-conditioned.
 Then it was time to stain the wood.
+The stain color I used was a combination of two different stain colors.
 I used Minwax Classic Grey and followed that with a light layer of Minwax Dark Walnut to add a bit more brown.
-After the stain was dry I sealed it with Minwax Polycrylic giving each shelf three coats.
+After the stain was dry on the pieces of wood, I sealed it with a top coat of Minwax Polycrylic giving each shelf three coats.
 I love using the Polycyclic Protective Finish because it has a matte finish and doesn’t look yellow at all when it dries.
 The soap and water clean up is a real plus too.

 Installing the Shelves

-Shaun installed the shelves.
-He started by making minor adjustments and getting the shelves perfectly level with some small wood shims around the pipe brackets where needed.
+Shaun installed the shelves on the back wall.
+He started by making minor adjustments with a dry fit and getting the shelves perfectly level with some small wood shims around the pipe brackets where needed to make them absolutely perfectly level.

 DIY floating shelves

-Next, to secure the shelf to the pipes, he drilled a hole through the top of the shelf and into the top of the pipe.
+The next step was to secure the shelf to the pipes, he drilled a hole through the top of the new shelf and into the top of the pipe.

 how to make your own farm house floating shelves

-He screwed 1/8″ x 1″ metal screws into each bracket to hold the shelf firmly in place.
-Since the bottom shelf is eye level, he secured it from the bottom so it won’t be visible.
+He screwed 1/8″ x 1″ metal screws into each of the metal brackets to hold the shelf firmly in place.
+Since the bottom long shelves are at eye level, he secured them from the bottom of the shelves so they won’t be visible.
 The rest are done from the top so they’re not seen either.

 DIY floating kitchen shelves